How many pieces in your wardrobe have rarely–or even never–seen the light of day?

 #2 – Start small and don’t worry about getting it wrong

 Once you’ve started to edit your wardrobe, it’s time to begin incorporating those fab, yet rarely worn, pieces into your outfits.

 Don’t just throw yourself into the deep end straight away; start small.
 Merge those unworn pieces with ones you feel more comfortable in, such as pairing a dress with your favorite shoes.
-Or that funky handbag with jeans and t-shirt.
-This will help you gradually step out of your comfort zone and you’ll increasingly start to have more fun and be more experimental, willing to wear previously unworn pieces that add attitude and personality to your outfit.
+Or that funky handbag with jeans and a T-shirt.
+This will help you gradually step out of your comfort zone, and you’ll increasingly start to have more fun and be more experimental, willing to wear previously unworn pieces that add attitude and personality to your outfit.

 And you don’t need to worry about getting it wrong, because others will just love seeing a ‘new you’ and its transformative effect on your confidence.
 So you’ll be even more boosted by the compliments you receive!

 #3 – Don’t just save for ‘best’

 So many clothes–especially the more expensive and/or glamorous ones–go unworn because we’ve mentally resigned them for ‘best.’
 Now I’m not suggesting you should start doing the cleaning in a sequined dress (that said, if you want to, no one is stopping you!), but the issue is how we define ‘best.’
 More often than not, we set such a high bar that, unless we’re off to a black-tie ball or the queen is coming for tea, the item will never see the light of day.

 Why can’t every day be ‘best’?
 You deserve to feel your best every day, so you should be wearing clothes that reflect that.
 Otherwise, you’re essentially telling yourself you don’t deserve to wear something today because it (and you) aren’t special enough.